 There is an offline version too.
 It doesn’t work as well but if you can successfully get your phone’s GPS to locate you by hopping on to the nearby WiFi, even if you can’t actually connect t the internet, it will still show you your nearest bus stops.

-So Google is blocked in China.
-While it’s possible to get around this using a VPN, my experience has been that the mobile version is not nearly as successful.
 For the hopelessly disoriented, it’s time to wave goodbye to Google Maps and get acquainted with Baidu’s version.

 There are many reasons why it’s superior while in China, the first and foremost being accessibility.
 The second is that, while you can still locate yourself using Google maps, there are often road names missing and sometimes even entire cities.

 Baidu, meanwhile, will let you search for directions while offering public transport, self drive and walking options.
 You can also save the routes for offline use.

 On the app, you can look up reviews, addresses and photographs of restaurants, hotels, tourist sites and more.
 And you can also make bookings.

 What it’s most useful for, perhaps, is looking up places to eat.
 It will show you a pretty comprehensive, though certainly not exhaustive, list of places in a particular neighbourhood and then you can dive in into the reviews and photographs from both the vendor and guests.

 The other function is that there are sometimes Tuan Gou (团购), or group purchasing (think Groupon*), offers.
 Assuming of course you’re able to connect a credit card up to your account.

 If you thought that China’s social media was all about Weibo then you are definitely a step behind.

 Although Weibo generates billions of comments from its Netizens, the app you need to keep up with what’s hot right now is WeChat.
 It’s a mobile messaging application which allows you to connect with individuals as well as follow news feeds.